Vornado Declares Quarterly Div - GuruFocus.com

 NEW YORK, Jan.
-18, 2023 (GLOBE NEWSWIRE) -- Vornado Realty Trust (NYSE:VNO, Financial) announced today that its Board of Trustees has declared the following quarterly preferred dividends:
+18, 2023 (GLOBE NEWSWIRE) -- Vornado Realty Trust (:VNO) announced today that its Board of Trustees has declared the following quarterly preferred dividends:

 |Series A Convertible